hunter-koppen/resourceScheduler/README.md

 [link to GitHub issues]

 ## To do
+- Close/Open groups
-- Click event for groups
+- Nested groups
-- Functionality for dragging item to other group
-- Update group data fix
+- Background items

 Later:
-- Nested groups
 - Better hovers
 - Limit start/end dates?
 - Time Axis & Step (so you can set it fixed)